canonical/content-cache-k8s-operator/README.md

 ## Overview

-A content-caching service, built on top of [Nginx](https://www.nginx.com/) that can be simply configured to cache any http or https web site.
-Offers a configurable cache storage size, and cache validity duration.
+A content-caching service, built on top of [Nginx](https://www.nginx.com/) configurable to cache any http or https web site.
+Tuning options include cache storage size, maximum request size to cache and cache validity duration.

 The content-cache service was developed to provide front-end caching for services run by Canonical's IS team, and to reduce the need for third-party